Skip to main content

 Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C.
 1701j-3), United Community cannot enforce the due-on-sale clause when the property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.
 Heirs confirmed as Successors in Interest under CFPB mortgage servicing rules can continue payments, assume the loan, refinance, or pay off the balance.
 Contact 1-800-822-2651 to begin the Successor in Interest process.

-United Community's Death Claims can be reached by phone at 1-800-822-2651 for questions throughout the claims process.
+United Community's Customer Support (deceased account holder notification) can be reached by phone at 1-800-822-2651 for questions throughout the claims process.

 Multiple United Community accounts may mean multiple claims.
 Some account types can be processed together, but others require their own documentation.
-Check with the Death Claims to confirm what applies.
+Check with the Private Wealth (trust administration and estate settlement) to confirm what applies.

 United Community